FreeFem/FreeFem-doc2/source/documentation/algorithmsOptimization.rst

    Increasing the population size usually improves the global search capabilities at the cost of, at most, a linear reduction of the convergence speed with respect to :freefem:`popsize`.
 -  :freefem:`paramFile=` This :freefem:`string` type parameter allows the user to pass all the parameters using an extern file, as in Hansen’s original code.
    More parameters related to the CMA-ES algorithm can be changed with this file.
-   Note that the parameters passed to the CMAES function in the **FreeFem++** script will be ignored if an input parameters file is given.
+   Note that the parameters passed to the CMAES function in the **FreeFEM** script will be ignored if an input parameters file is given.

 IPOPT
 -----